miadugas/easybank-demo/README.md

 # easybank-demo

-The EasyBank Demo is a modern, responsive banking website showcasing financial services with a clean user interface.
+The EasyBank Demo POC is a modern, responsive banking website showcasing financial services with a clean user interface.
 Built with Vue 3 and TypeScript, and Tailwind CSS for efficient styling.
 The site provides a potential user experience for a new digital banking platform.
 Its purpose is to provide a proof of concept for a sleek and intuitive financial service interface suitable for modern users.
 Includes a fully functioning blog platform, privacy policy and careers section.

 <img width="1438" alt="Screenshot 2024-10-07 at 10 23 00 AM" src="https://github.com/user-attachments/assets/b6216532-4588-4d59-813f-a26dd2245885">
 ---